 Project targets - earlier years

-Government previously set a national target of 95% superfast broadband (greater than 24mbps download speeds) coverage to be achieved by 31st December 2017.
+Government previously set a national target of 95% superfast broadband (greater than 24mbps download speeds) coverage to be achieved by 31 December 2017.
 The target related to numbers of premises rather than geographical coverage.
 This national target was met, and in Northamptonshire, exceeded, reaching 97%.
 By the end of 2018, coverage had reached 98%.
 The superfast programme has made a significant impact, giving around 75,000 properties in Northamptonshire timely access to much faster broadband.
-Alongside this programme, local and national ambitions have now been raised, with sights also firmly on future widespread gigabit capable (at least 1Gbps which is equal to 1000 Mbps) and full fibre networks.
+Alongside this programme, local and national ambitions have been raised, with sights now firmly on future widespread gigabit capable networks (at least 1Gbps which is equal to 1000 Mbps) including full fibre networks.

 In July 2018, the UK Government published the Future Telecoms Infrastructure Review which set out a national, long-term strategy for digital connectivity.
 The UK government published a Digital Strategy addressing the main milestones for future broadband development throughout the UK.
 The UK has published a 5G Strategy, which sets out the Government's ambition to become a world-leading digital economy.